 Current research topics focus on degenerative and inflammatory diseases and cellular therapies with particular emphasis on regenerative medicine for articular cartilage, cardiac and lung tissues.

 Fields of the investigation

-Principal topics of current research carried out at the Department of Regenerative Medicine and expertise include: analysis of stem cell application for the treatment of osteoarthritis, heart and skeletal muscle, chronic obstructive pulmonary disease (COPD), malfunction of pacemaker, autoimmune, inflammatory and other diseases; MSC cultures in 3D scaffolds for engineering of cartilage, lung, muscle and cardiac pacemaker tissues; investigation and characterization of aggressive cells in rheumatoid synovium and progenitor cells in cartilage; effects of epigenetically modifying agents and methyl group donors on the cells; application of photodynamic therapy, nanomedicine and others.
-We are very much interested in participation in the projects on relevant topics.
+Principal research topics at the Department of Regenerative Medicine include: studies on the capabilities of cellular therapies for osteoarthritis and cartilage defects, heart and skeletal muscle, chronic obstructive pulmonary disease (COPD) and other degenerative lung diseases, arrhythmias, autoimmune, inflammatory and other diseases; mesenchymal stem cell -based therapies and their cultures in 3D scaffolds for engineering of cartilage, lung, muscle and cardiac tissues, pacemaking technologies; investigation and characterization of aggressive cells in rheumatoid synovium and progenitor cells in cartilage; mechanotransduction and calcium signaling in cartilage and cardiac cells, effects of calcium channel inhibitors, epigenetic changes, including methyl, acetyl and other groups, modifying agents and their effect to the cells; application of photodynamic therapy, nanomedicine and others.

 The search of disease biomarkers for osteoarthritis and development of multiplexed immunodetection nanobiosensor are the important fields of our interests at the department.
 We also work in the area of respiratory health assessing mechanisms of injury, i.e. cigarette smoking, air pollution etc., designing novel models and markers for in vitro studies and investigating novel candidate therapies.